Move Forward Guide

 How Is It Diagnosed?

 Because the symptoms of spinal stenosis are often similar to those of other age-related conditions, a careful diagnosis is important.
 Your physical therapist will conduct a thorough evaluation, including a review of your medical history, and will use screening tools to determine the likelihood of spinal stenosis.
-The therapist may:
+Your physical therapist may:

 - Ask you very specific questions about the location and nature of your pain, weakness, and other symptoms